IBM/aspera-cli/README.erb.md

 Another option is `display`, which accepts values: info, data, error.
 Level `info` displays all messages (in table mode only). `data` do not display info messages, `error` display only error messages.

+By default, a table output will display one line per entry, and columns.
+Depending on the command, columns may include by default all properties, or only some selected properties.
+It is possible to define specific colums to be displayed, by setting the `fields` option to one of the following value:

+* DEF : default display of columns (that's the default, when not set)
+* ALL : all columns available
+* a,b,c : the list of attributes specified by the comma separated list
+* Array extended value: for instance, @json:'["a","b","c"]' same as above
+* +a,b,c : add selected properties to the default selection.

 ## <a name="extended"></a>Extended Value Syntax

 Usually, values of options and arguments are specified by a simple string.
 But sometime it is convenient to read a value from a file, or decode it, or have a value more complex than a string (e.g. Hash table).